The-FinAI/PIXIU/README.md

 **📢 Update (Date: 10-08-2023)**

-🌏 We're proud to share that the enhanced versions of FLARE, which now support both Chinese and Spanish!
+🌏 We're proud to share that the enhanced versions of FinBen, which now support both Chinese and Spanish!

+**📢 Update (Date: 02-20-2024)**

+🌏 We're delighted to share that our paper, "The FinBen: An Holistic Financial Benchmark for Large Language Models", is now available at [FinBen](https://arxiv.org/abs/2402.12659).

 **Checkpoints:**